simonesilvestroni/m2m-website/_music/after-1989.md

 The renewed project touched the same story but **changed the perspective**.
 No third-person narration, no _theatrical persona_.
 Since the inspiration was my grandfather and his traumatic experience in a concentration camp in Germany, _I became the narrator_.
 After a steady research through war archives, official letters, family tales and a quest to find out where he spent those four years, I connected my **young years spent during the Cold War** to his not-so-distant wartime.

-### New band
+### The line-up

 To efficiently convey the new storyline, my first decision was to abandon the idea of an instrumental album.
 I wanted songs, as in _music and lyrics_, therefore finding a lead singer was paramount.
-Since **Rachel Goodman** couldn't be available for a full album, I [met Dan Ecclestone](/blog/ember-rev-premonition-and-ruin/) in Cambridge and agreed on working together on our respective albums.
-I then involved **Gerald Duchene** to help with guitars and saxophone, **Andy Bonnor** on drums and **Callum Gardner** on acoustic guitar and backing vocals.
+Since [Rachel Goodman](https://www.youtube.com/channel/UCGztQW1g4fPy1Bz1nmiIpJw) couldn't be available for a full album, I met [Dan Ecclestone](/blog/ember-rev-premonition-and-ruin/) in Cambridge and agreed on working together on our respective albums.
+I then involved [Gerald Duchene](/tag/gerald-duchene/) to help with guitars and saxophone, [Andy Bonnor](http://www.inyourdreams.fi/) on drums and [Callum Gardner](/tag/callum-gardner/) on acoustic guitar and backing vocals.

 Even though I initially considered scraping Paolo's contributions, I ended up keeping his amazing work on half of the songs, including several of his arrangements, a few guitar solos and his **beautiful viola**.